abdelrazekrizk/AWS-Services-for-Project-Management-and-Issue-Tracking/README.md

 - **Amazon Cognito**: Implement user authentication and authorization using Amazon Cognito.
 This will help manage user accounts and permissions.
 - **Amazon SNS**: Use Simple Notification Service (SNS) for sending notifications about task updates, deadlines, or comments.
 - **Amazon CloudWatch**: Monitor application performance and set up alarms for any issues that arise.

-## Frontend Application
-The frontend application will be the user interface built using a framework like React, Angular, or Vue.js.
-It will interact with the backend via RESTful APIs.

 ### Architecture Components